- About Rotary

 We accept event sponsorships and donations throughout the year for both our live and silent auctions at Wurstfest, with all proceeds to benefit Boulder City Sunrise Rotary's projects.

-Please click on the appropriate buttons below to view our 2014 Event Poster and/or our Auction Donation Information.
+For information about sponsorship of our event or donating to our auction, please click on the appropriate button below.
 If you have questions about making a donation or becoming a sponsor of our event, please click here to contact us anytime!

 We appreciate your support of our event and more importantly, we're proud of the work our organization does within the community with the funds we are able to raise!